franzamd/uber-clone/README.md

-# Welcome to your Expo app 👋
+# Welcome to your Expo Uber app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

+This code is based of the course on Youtube [Build a Full Stack React Native App with Payments | PostgreSQL, TypeScript, Stripe, Tailwind](https://github.com/adrianhajdin/uber/)

 ## Get started